 2. The auditor accepts the data provided by One Network Services Ltd as correct and denies any responsibility concerning the data correctness.

-3. There is no mention whatsoever of checks of the consistency between the OneCoin transactions in the Blockchain on the one hand and the OneCoin Transactions in the OneCoin and Coinsafe Accounts of OneLife members on the other hand.
+3. There is no statement whatsoever of checks of the consistency between the OneCoin transactions in the Blockchain on the one hand and the OneCoin Transactions in the OneCoin and Coinsafe Accounts of OneLife members on the other hand.

-Our opinion on the Audit Reports and the auditor:
+Conclusions on the Audit Reports and the auditor:

 a.
 All Audit Reports are worthless.

 b.
 By explicitly limiting the scope of the audit, and assuming that the data provided by One Network Services Ltd are correct, the auditor could produce his reports without lying.

 c.
 The audit firm S Systems Ltd as well as the auditor have zero credibility (we don’t know if this “Atanas Lazarov” really exists, as there is no proof that he has ever shown his face in public on any OneCoin/OneLife event).